Abderaouf16/Frentend_mentor_challenge_10__-Advice-generator-app/README.md

-# Frontend Mentor - Time tracking dashboard solution
+# Frontend Mentor - Advice generator app solution

-This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
+This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
 ## Table of contents

 - [Overview](#overview)